 Ways To Figure Out If Someone's Jokes Are Mean Or Good-Natured

 People affectionately poke fun at each other all the time.
-Jerks can also hide their mean-spirited intentions behind the excuse of "I'm just joking around".
-And then there are types who don't intend to seem cruel, but they're accidentally going too far.
+Jerks can also hide their mean-spirited intentions behind the excuse of, "I'm just joking around".
+Then there are types who don't intend to seem cruel, but they're accidentally going too far.

 Some people feel like they're not good at telling the difference between friendly, playful teasing and passive-aggressive "joking" insults.
 It's more common among those who were picked on growing up, or who aren't the best at figuring out social cues.
 They can worry they're misreading the situation or being too sensitive.

 There's no foolproof way to know what every joke really means, but I'll share some questions you can ask to try to get a clearer sense of what's going on.
 Any one question won't give you a ton to go on, but if you combine the answers to a few of them you'll probably get a better picture of where the person was coming from.

 You might be able to figure out their motivation in the moment, and reply appropriately.
 Or you might not piece it all together until after, when you've had more time to think.
 It's aggravating to only whip up a good response hours later, but at least you'll have a better sense of how to handle them if they tease you again.

 What was your immediate gut reaction to the joke or comment?

 Your initial emotional response isn't always reliable and can be led astray by old baggage, as I'll go into below, but it can provide some useful direction.
 It can mean something if you're hanging out with a group and have been teased five times already that day, and the jokes all made you feel happy and included, then the sixth one makes you feel insulted, confused, or squicked out, even if it was similar to the others on the surface.
 Your unconscious may have picked up on something you otherwise wouldn't have noticed.